stomaras/Front-End-Projects/Typescript/ReactProjectsUdemy/section7/loremipsum/README.md

 array (where n is the count state value.).
 Set the text state value to the new array
 Hint: I will use the array.slice()

+#### nanoid library

+npm install nanoid

+import { naonoid } from "nanoid"

+const id = nanoid() // Generates a 21-character random id

+In this example, we first import the nanoid function from the nanoid library.
+We then call the nanoid() function to generate a new, random ID.
+Finally we output the ID to the console.

+One of the benefits of using nanoid is that is generates IDs, that are highly unlikely to collide, even when generating a large number of them.
+This is achieved by using a combination of randomness and a predefined set of characters, which ensures that each ID is unique and unpredictable.

 #### Note array.slice

 is a method in Javascipt that returns a shallow copy of a portion of an array into a